ynput/ayon-pipeline-tests/client/ayon_pipeline_tests/tests/README.md

 ```
 os.environ["AYON_SITE_ID"] = "YOUR_SITE_ID"
 ```

+If your tests are depending on some dependencies, you need to add them to sys.path.
+Please locate your unzipped dependency package (eg. you must run Tray at least once to pull dependency package from server).
+Packages should be in your `AppData`:
+`c:/Users/YOUR_USER/AppData/Local/Ynput/AYON/dependency_packages`

 This might be enough to run your test file separately.
 Do not commit this skeleton though.
 Use only when you know what you are doing!